 It’s not the destination, it’s the journey.

-Still, Realms of the Haunting was pivotal in being one of the first atypical FPS with a cinematic plot.
-Its point and click adventure elements were decently integrated with the shooting secions and, while it’s easy to get lost if one is not paying attention, most puzzles were manageable and not too hard to figure out.
-A title forgotten by time which is still playable today and rewards players’ time with a nicely developed story and interesting movie sequences.
+While there are two different endings to Adam’s journey, only one is supposed to be the actual “true” ending and, even that one feels a bit like a cop-out.
+No spoilers here, but let’s just say it is not very far from the “it was all a dream” idea.
+Still, Realms of the Haunting has to be commended for its ambition, as being one of the first atypical FPS with a cinematic plot.
+Its point and click adventure elements were decently integrated with the shooting secions and, while it’s easy to get lost if one is not paying attention, most puzzles are still overall manageable and not too hard to figure out.
+A title that has been mostly forgotten by time, still quite playable today and one that will widely reward players’ time with a nicely developed story and interesting movie sequences.

 A title that plays in a similar way, even if it’s almost a pure FPS with some RPG elements and little to no riddles, is Clive Barker’s Undying, also on GoG.
 Since it’s from 2001, age was kinder to the horror FPS, most of the design choices still pretty modern and it remains playable until the end with no big hiccups.
 The plot is also very engaging and never overstays its welcome.
 Definitely recommended.